 - That the mitigation hierarchy, including due consideration of project alternatives to avoid or minimise impacts, has been appropriately applied before considering biodiversity offsetting. - The degree of risk that negative residual impacts cannot be offset (i.e. negative residual impacts on irreplaceable biodiversity and/or major constraints on finding suitable biodiversity offset sites to meet the offset requirements) and how the risk is to be addressed or mitigated. - A measure of significant residual negative biodiversity impacts which must be offset.
-The applicable biodiversity offset ratios for impacted ecosystems. - Any other considerations which are relevant to determining the size and characteristics of the biodiversity offset (for example, impacts on species of conservation concern with specific habitat requirements, impacts on ecological corridors and connectivity in the landscape, and impacts on important ecological infrastructure), and how the size of offset is to be adjusted to take these considerations into account. - An explicit statement on the required size of the biodiversity offset to remedy the residual negative biodiversity impacts, applying the basic offset ratio and adjustments as appropriate - The portfolio of candidate biodiversity offset sites, including the likelihood of each site's availability and feasibility. (this level of detail is not yet available for inclusion into this report) - The required biodiversity outcomes on each of the candidate biodiversity offset sites identified in the Biodiversity Offset Report. (this level of detail is not yet available for inclusion into this report)
+The applicable biodiversity offset ratios for impacted ecosystems. - Any other considerations which are relevant to determining the size and characteristics of the biodiversity offset (for example, impacts on species of conservation concern with specific habitat requirements, impacts on ecological corridors and connectivity in the landscape, and impacts on important ecological infrastructure), and how the size of offset is to be adjusted to take these considerations into account. - An explicit statement on the required size of the biodiversity offset to remedy the residual negative biodiversity impacts, applying the basic offset ratio and adjustments as appropriate - The portfolio of candidate biodiversity offset sites, including the likelihood of each site's availability and feasibility. - The required biodiversity outcomes on each of the candidate biodiversity offset sites identified in the Biodiversity Offset Report.